 SFE deal with all funding for HE students nationally, giving out individual funding to new and returning students.
-Part-time students can also now get tuition fee funding from SFE.
+Part-time students also get funding from SFE.
 Funding generally takes the form of Loans and Grants, which are allocated on a means-tested basis, which means that SFE will ask you about your income to decide how much you will get.